janesmith73/product-docs/docs/quickstart/troubleshooting.md

 ---
 # Troubleshooting

-When you experience issues while connecting your device for the first time, there are several common patterns that can be identified by looking at the **Connected Device** section in the Portal.
+When you experience issues while connecting your device for the first time, there are several common patterns that can be identified by looking at [**Connected Devices**](https://portal.emnify.com/connected-devices) in the Portal.
 If you do not have any entry in the connected devices, go back to [Creating a Device](devices/creating-a-device) and assign the SIM.

 The device will show different icons that indicate the status